 You’re not alone.
 We can help.
 In wrongful death cases, we help our clients take this vital first step by filling out probate paperwork and getting you to the probate court immediately so you can hit the ground running.

 If you’ve got questions, which almost everyone who’s been thrown into this horrible situation does, reach out how you want to.
-Fill out our Get Help Now form at the top of this page or you can always just call us toll free at 888-230-1841.
+Fill out our Get Help Now form or you can always just call us toll free at 888-230-1841.
 If you want to know more about what it's like to deal with us, check out what folks say on a website don't own.